Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: DATA and Models

 \section{DATA and Models}

 Images of SN1954J and SN1961V were taken in October and December of 2013 using WFC3 on HST under program 13477 (PI: Kochanek).
 Both SN1954J and SN1961V were imaged a total of 12 times in four filters.
 For SN1954J, the exposures were 3 $\times$ 430s in \textit{F475W}, 3 $\times$ 430s in \textit{F814W}, 2 $\times$ 699s + 2 $\times$ 49s in \textit{F110W}, and 2 $\times$ 799s in \textit{F160W}.
 For SN1961V, the exposures were 3 $\times$ 381s in \textit{F475W}, 3 $\times$ 381s in \textit{F814W}, 2 $\times$ 499s + 2 $\times$ 99s in \textit{F110W}, and 2 $\times$ 799s in \textit{F160W}.
-All of the individual exposures were dithered to control for hot pixels and cosmic rays.
+All of the individual exposures were dithered to

+{control for hot pixels and cosmic rays.
 The pixel scales of the WFC3/UVIS and IR detectors are 0\farcs04/pix and 0\farcs13/pix respectively.
 Figure \ref{fig:field} shows the \textit{F814W} images of 8'' regions around SN 1954J and SN 1961V.
 The stars are labeled according to \citet{filippenko_was_1995} for SN 1961V and \citet{van_dyk_supernova_2005} for SN 1954J.
-Star 5 from \citet{filippenko_was_1995} near SN1961V is not visible in any of our filters.
+Star 5 from \citet{filippenko_was_1995} near SN1961V is not visible in any of our filters.}

 We processed the data using DOLPHOT \citep{dolphin_dolphot:_2016}, separately optimizing the parameters for the UVIS and IR data following the procedures laid out in the manual\footnote{http://americano.dolphinsim.com/dolphot/}.
-DOLPHOT simultaneously fits point sources to each

-{image using the appropriate PSF for each filter, providing magnitudes and parameters such as sharpness and crowding.
+DOLPHOT simultaneously fits point sources to each image using the appropriate PSF for each filter, providing magnitudes and parameters such as sharpness and crowding.
 All magnitudes are on the Vega scale and presented in Table \ref{tab:phot}.
-Our magnitudes for SN 1954J are consistent with those in \citet{humphreys_tale_2017}, who analyzed the same data.}
+Our magnitudes for SN 1954J are consistent with those in \citet{humphreys_tale_2017}, who analyzed the same data.